ncm2/float-preview.nvim/README.md

 - Completion preview window based on neovim's [floating window](https://github.com/neovim/neovim/pull/6619)

+Note that this is a general purpose plugin instead of ncm2 only, it applies to `:help complete-items` with `info` field available.

 ## Why ？

 Vim's builtin completion preview window is annoying.
 When the preview window